vamshirapolu/connected-cities/README.md

 - Self-root always returns “no”, even if the route exists in the ` city.txt ` (can be handled if needed)
 - If the provided origin or destination does not exist in ` city.txt `, it will return “no”
 - The routes from ` city.txt ` are considered as bidirectional routes.
+- In swagger documentation, the destination city field is displayed before the origin city.

 ## How to run? ##